RGJP/GRBreakpointOpGenerator/README.md

 # GRBreakpointOpGenerator
 Ghost Recon: Breakpoint Operation Generator

-This is the PowerShell (WINDOWS OS) 'Ghost Recon: Breakpoint Operation Generator', aimed mostly at MILSIMs who would like to have the ability to generate infinite, random operations.
-It also helps to stimulate creativity / what to do in-game.
+This is the PowerShell (WINDOWS OS) 'Ghost Recon: Breakpoint Operation Generator', aimed mostly at MILSIMS who would like to have the ability to generate infinite, truly randomized operations.
+It also helps to stimulate creativity / what to do with the game.

-Included within the files is a list of all locations per province.
+Included within the files is a list of all major locations per province.
 (Main bases and locations, if anything major is missing, let me know).

 *The list excludes little sites like Skell Technology Location, Abandoned Site, Drone patrols, Caves, etc.
-Since they are smaller and of lesser interest, you're welcome to add these little spots in the operation yourself after it's generated, if you so desire.
+Since thse are smaller and of lesser interest, you're welcome to add these little spots in the operation after it's generated, if you so desire.

 HOW IT WORKS:

 Download the files and extract to a folder.
 Then start 'GR-BREAKPOINT-OPERATION-GENERATOR.ps1' (Right-click, Run with PowerShell).

 You will then be asked :

 1-Choose one or more province as the AO (from the GridView that appears).